2022

 Project Title Principal Investigator(s) Institution(s) and Partner(s) Funder(s) Status

-Literature review on "Challenges faced by military and public safety and security personnel supporting disaster relief operations" (63) J. Don Richardson, MD, FRCPC Lawson Health Research Institute DRDC Completed
+Literature review on "Challenges faced by military and public safety and security personnel supporting disaster relief operations" (Task 63) J. Don Richardson, MD Lawson Health Research Institute Director General Military Personnel Research and Analysis Completed

-Analysis of data of a lab study on alternative torso-borne armour and load carriage equipment on female varsity-level athletes (67) Michele Oliver, PhD University of Guelph DRDC Completed
+Analysis of data of a lab study on alternative torso-borne armour and load carriage equipment on female varsity-level athletes (Task 67) Michele Oliver, PhD University of Guelph Defence Research and Development Canada Completed

-Environmental Scan: Military Creative Arts Initiative Eric Li, PhD University of British Columbia True Patriot Love Completed
+Environmental Scan: Military Creative Arts Initiative Eric Li, PhD University of British Columbia IBM Canada Ltd. Completed

 2021